Clarifai/clarifai-python/README.md

 ```

-### 🥁 Interacting with Models
+## 🥁 Interacting with Models
-Using Clarifai models, you can choose any models  by provding model URL or ID to perform prediction and  list all available models.
-It is also possible to modify model prediction outcomes by adding threshold.
+The **Model** Class allows you to perform predictions using Clarifai models.
+You can specify which model to use by providing the model URL or ID.
+This gives you flexibility in choosing models.
+The **App** Class also allows listing of all available Clarifai models for discovery.
+For greater control over model predictions, you can pass in an `output_config` to modify the model output as demonstrated below.
 #### Model Predict
 ```python
 # Note: CLARIFAI_PAT must be set as env variable.